techToy-Studio/symphoni-composer/docs/map/3-arc.md

 - Arc properties are pretty straightforward!

 ## Preview Space Edits
-- Drag and drop an arc in the preview space to modify its angle
+- Drag and drop an arc in the preview space to modify its angle.
-- You can also hover & click on an arc in the preview space to select it
+- You can also hover & click on an arc in the preview space to select it.